Mahimaanand/ENGG1340-Project/README.md

 ## User Interface
 The following commands would be made available:
 1. Make N: Creates N new membership positions that get filled up by the first N members of the waiting list.
-Outputs the name of members who are added, their member IDs, and the number of vacant positions (if any)
+Outputs the name of members who are added, their member IDs, and the number of vacant positions (if any).
-2. Add filename: Adds person (whose membership form is stored in the file) to waiting list at appropriate position based on point.
+2. Add filename: Adds person (whose membership form is stored in the file) to waiting list at appropriate position based on points.
 It will print his/her points and current ranking in waiting list.
 3. Remove ID: Removes person whose ID number is given; that position is filled up by the top member of waiting list.
 4. Show w/m: (W)Outputs entire waitlist along with points and ranking into a file.
 (M)Outputs member list along with member ID into a file.
 5. Find A val: Outputs all members with val as value of attribute A. (eg: Find Income 600,000 would output all MEMBERS with that income).